brianoursler1/Project-1-Azure-Cloud/README.md

 2. Start docker and attach the docker run ``` sudo docker start <name of docker> ``` ``` sudo docker attach <name of docker> ```
 3. Navigate to /etc/ansible run ``` cd /etc/ansible ```
 4. While in the /etc/ansible directory use the ``` curl ``` command to pull the desired files.
 Alternatively you can run ``` touch <filename> ``` to create a file then copy and paste the code in the file.
 However, this is not recommended.
-- I saved the install-elk.yml and ansible.cfg files in /etc/ansible
+- I saved the install-elk.yml, ansible.cfg and host files in /etc/ansible
 - I created a files folder in /etc/asnsible and saved filebeat-config.yml and metricbeat-config.yml in this folder.
 - I created a roles folder in /etc/ansible and saved filebeat-playbook.yml and metricbeat-playbook.yml in this folder.
 ### Editing the Playbook